ndrean/Solid-components/_posts/2020-01-22-ActiveRecord-Advanced-Queries.md

   The model 'accounts' has a `belongs_to` or 'N-1' relation with 'computers', then we reference `joins(:computer)` as `computer` is the name of the relation and we  write:

     `Account.joins(:computer).where(computers: { name: 'Apple' })`

+Since  Account `belongs_to :computer` and `belongs_to :person`,  we can even join the table 'accounts' with the table 'computers' and 'people':

+    `Account.joins(:computer, :person)`

+ gives access to ................

 ## Scope, merge